u-fire/ESPHomeComponents/README.md

  #### Mod-NTC
  The component has several optional configuration variables.
 See [example_mod_ntc.yaml](example_mod_ntc.yaml)for how it is used.
- - `beta` - the beta calibration value of the attached NTC temperture sensor.
+ - `beta` - the beta calibration value of the attached NTC temperature sensor.

 * * *